 Qualcomm has now raised its concerns with the Federal Trade Commission (FTC), the European Commission (EC), the Chinese State Market Regulatory Administration, and the UK Competitions and Markets Authority.
 The company fears NVIDIA might prevent competitors from licensing Arm design.
 Reportedly, the FTC’s investigation has now moved to the second phase, and the regulatory body has asked NVIDIA, Arm, and Softbank to furnish details around the deal.

-Notably, during the acquisition, NVIDIA assured that Arm’s open-licensing model would remain intact and its IP licensing portfolio would only expand with NVIDIA’s technology.
+NVIDIA assured that Arm’s open-licensing model would remain intact and its IP licensing portfolio would only expand with NVIDIA’s technology.
 Further, an official communique also stated that Arm’s IP would continue to remain registered in the UK.

 In an attempt to fend off fears and insecurities, NVIDIA has released an official statement: “As we proceed through the review process, we’re confident that both regulators and customers will see the benefits of our plan to continue Arm’s open licensing model and ensure a transparent, collaborative relationship with Arm’s licensees.
 Our vision for Arm will help all Arm licensees grow their businesses and expand into new markets.”